rubisco-sfa/ILAMB/doc/first_steps.rst

 The next stage is the post-processing.
 This is done as a separate loop to exploit some parallelism.
 All the work in a model-confrontation pair is purely local to the pair.
-Yet plotting results on the same scale implies that we know the maxmimum and minimum values from all models and thus requires the communcation of this information.
+Yet plotting results on the same scale implies that we know the maximum and minimum values from all models and thus requires the communcation of this information.
 Here, as we are plotting only over the globe and not extra regions, the plotting occurs quickly.